Housing Integration

 26. https://belonging.berkeley.edu/roots-structural-racism

-Consistent with our mission, we have an overriding legitimate business purpose that we believe is sufficiently compelling to override any racial impact where our objective is to eliminate macroprudential or market risk or social and/or political risk exposure to FIs, Bond issuers, and insurance carriers by integrating housing and thereby building wealth.
+Consistent with our mandate, we have an overriding legitimate business purpose that we believe is sufficiently compelling to override any racial impact where our objective is to eliminate macroprudential or market risk or social and/or political risk exposure to FIs, Bond issuers, and insurance carriers by integrating housing and thereby building wealth.